What Is CPU Bottlenecking?

 Final Thoughts/CPU Recommendations

 Generally, these new generations of CPUs are fast, so you won’t have to worry too much about a bottleneck.
-Even Intel’s low-end Alder Lake processors, like the i3-12100f, are fast enough to handle an RTX 3090.
+Even Intel’s low-end Alder Lake processors, like the i3-12100f, are speedy enough to handle an RTX 3090.

-If you plan on upgrading your CPU, here are some of our recommendations: i3-12100F, i5-12400, i5-11400, i5-12600K, Ryzen 3600, and Ryzen 5600X.
-All of these SKUs offer great performance for less than $300.
+If you plan on upgrading your CPU, here are some of our suggestions: i3-12100F, i5-12400, i5-11400, i5-12600K, Ryzen 3600, and Ryzen 5600X.
+All of these SKUs offer excellent performance for under $300.

 You Might Like These Too